Document Workflow

 Parse the query string as a table

 Paste the query portion into Query String Parser so each key and value is visible.
-This prevents hidden truncation at `&` or `=`.
+Compare the parsed rows with the sender's intended fields; an unexpected row after a nested URL usually means an inner `&` was left unencoded.

 2. Step 2